IsaacWoods/poplar/book/syscalls/pci_get_info.md

 - `2` if the given buffer can't hold all the descriptors
 - `3` if the address to the descriptor buffer is invalid

 If the status code is `0` (i.e. the system call succeeded), bits `16..48` contain the number of descriptors written back.
+If the status code is `2` (i.e. the buffer was not large enough), bits `16..48` contain the number of entries that need to be written.

+If `a` is `0x0`, this system call will always fail with status code `2` and the number of descriptors in bits `16..48`.
+This is to allow userspace to dynamically allocate a buffer of the correct size, if it desires.

 ### Capabilities needed
 Tasks need the `PciBusDriver` capability to use this system call.